 Participation of an MSA Team Member

-Except for webinars and other general communications with state insurance departments, participation in the MSA Review conference calls and meetings related to the review of a specific rate proposal will be limited to named MSA Team members, supporting NAIC or Compact staff members who will be assisting the MSA Team, and the chair and vice chair of the Long-Term Care Insurance (EX) Task Force, or its appointed subgroup.
-Other interested state insurance regulators (e.g., domiciliary state insurance regulators) may be invited to participate on a call at the discretion of the MSA Team or the chair or vice chair of the Task Force or its appointed subgroup.
+Except for webinars and other general communications with state insurance departments, participation in the MSA Review conference calls and meetings related to the review of a specific rate proposal will be limited to named MSA Team members, supporting NAIC or Compact staff members who will be assisting the MSA Team, and the chair and vice chair of the Health Actuarial (B) Task Force, or its appointed subgroup.
+Other interested state insurance regulators (e.g., domiciliary state insurance regulators) may be invited to participate on a call at the discretion of the MSA Team or the chair or vice chair of the Health Actuarial (B) Task Force or its appointed subgroup.

 MSA Associate Program